nzifvi/JRA/README.md

 Due to the fact that the resolution of the depth plane and neuron population are not equivalent, a resolution mismatch exists between the two entities.
 Consequently, many pixels, from the depth plane, can map to a singular neuron in the population.

 ## von Mises Bump Injection
 A von Mises bump, which is implemented as a Gaussian distribution kernel, was used as a smoothing mechanism to prevent objects, which are not parallel to the line of light of the camera, from being represented in a discontinuous form in the PWo and PWb populations.
+Furthermore, von Mises bump injection simulates how neurons, correlated with spatial representations, receive current.

 # Robot